SEO Tutorial To Help You Get Found Online More Easily

 As an example, if someone were searching for a web site designer in Southampton then they are very likely to type Web Design Southampton or Website Design Southampton into a search engine.

 Carrying out local SEO for a small business website is very straightforward as long as you remember to think of the search terms that a person looking for your website would use.
-If you refer to the diagram on the DIY SEO Basics page you will see an example of local SEO that I carried out when I optimised the website for Salisbury Computer Repairs.
+If you refer to the diagram on the DIY SEO Basics section you will see an example of local SEO that I carried out when I optimised the website for Salisbury Computer Repairs.

 If you have any queries about local SEO then please get in touch.